mbiczo/Notes/django.rst

 Django Project/App Quick Reference
 ==================================

 This document contains a loose workflow as well as reference notes to create a basic Django project and application.
-The following code is based off ``Django 1.9.4``.
-Also, this code has neither been extensively tested, nor claims best practices.
+The following examples are based off ``Django 1.9.4``.
+Also, these scripts have neither been extensively tested, nor claim to show best practices.
 This is a work in progress.
-The following code was also ran under a ``virtualenv``.
-The following steps assumes proper installation.
+The following was also ran under a ``virtualenv``, and assume proper installation.

 First Steps